clintonbf/Clints-doc-project/docs/task3-copy-class.md

 Creating each class individually represents an enormous amount of work.
 Each month has five beginner classes, each with eight options.
 With the exception of start and end dates, these options are the same for every month.

 MindBody has a solution: block copying classes.
 This feature will copy a specified-set of classes.
-All the specifics of the class will be copied, dramatically reducing the effort and tedium.
+All the specifics of the class will be copied, dramatically reducing the effort and potential for error.

 Block copying is (currently) limited to the web-based version of MindBody.